-With the right experience, you can explore a number of lucrative careers in chemistry.
+With the right experience, chemistry can be a lucrative job choice.
 This article identifies some of the highest paid jobs in this industry, as well as the skills needed to secure them, and the steps you can take to start your career in chemistry.

 Are These the Highest Paid Jobs in Chemistry?

-There are many paths you can go down when pursuing a career in chemistry.
+There are many paths you can go down if you’re interested in a job in chemistry.
 While the more obvious route would be to become a chemist, there are in fact many other high-paying careers that chemistry graduates are able to pursue.

 - Patent Attorney